MahbubulArefin/parallax/README.md

-# It is parallax website.
+# It is a parallax website.